-If you have depreciable assets to sell, it may be better to wait until the new fiscal year.
-The delay lets you claim another year of capital cost allowance (CCA) in the current tax year.
+If you have depreciable assets to sell, it may be better to wait until the next fiscal year to do so.
+This delay will allow you to claim another year of CCA during the current tax year.

-However, any gains on the fixed asset will also be included in your income in the following year, and the CCA will be reduced by deducting the proceeds of sale.
-It’s best to speak to a tax professional to strategize on which option is right for you.
+However, any gains accrued on the fixed asset will also be included in your income the following year, and the CCA will be reduced by deducting the sale’s proceeds.
+It’s best to speak to a tax specialist to understand your options and decide which strategy is right for you.